JOIN GARDEN IN 5 LIVE, A 1-DAY VIRTUAL EVENT WITH NICOLE & FRIENDS → REGISTER FOR FREE HERE

 Cucumbers, Squash, & Zucchini

-Members of the Cucurbit family are sensitive to frost.
-My zucchini plants are usually slowing down their production long before our first cold spells, but I've found it's better to harvest any small fruits I can find and remove the plants from the garden before frost turns them wet and brown.
+Members of the Cucurbit family—which includes cucumbers, squash, and zucchini—are sensitive to frost.
+My plants are usually slowing down their production long before our first cold spells, but I've found it's better to harvest any small fruits I can find and remove the plants from the garden before frost turns them wet and brown.

 Tomatoes, Peppers, and Eggplants

-These guys come from the Solanaceae family, also known as the Nightshade family, and they are not cut out for cold weather.
-Harvest as many little tomatoes, peppers, and eggplants as you can.
+Tomatoes, peppers, and eggplants come from the Solanaceae family, also known as the Nightshade family, and they are not cut out for cold weather.
+Harvest as many fruits as you can.

 If you still have tomatoes in your garden, pull the vines down and remove these plants from your garden before frost hits.
 You can be sure they wouldn't survive the frost anyway, and they're easier to remove now before they turn into brown, soggy messes.
 If you end up with a lot of green tomatoes, you can make a green salsa or set them in a window to slowly ripen.